Posted on 16 Comments

 8.4V Capable: Yes

-FrSky Xact 5800 series of DLG servos is the latest and greatest at the time we are writing this.
+FrSky Xact 5800 series of DLG servos is the latest and greatest by FrSky at the time.

-And it is not only said on the FrSky marketing materials.
+And it is not only said in the FrSky marketing materials.

-From the whole range of servos in this article, only FrSky units come with a hall sensor instead of a proprietary resistor for identifying the control arm position.
+All FrSky units come with a hall sensor, not a resistor, for identifying the control arm position.

-As a result, the centering and accuracy of this servo is exceptional.
+As a result, the centering and accuracy of this servo are exceptional.

-It is the fastest of all here at 3.7V and has no competition at 8.2V – the highest we tested it.
+It is the fastest of all here at 3.7V and has no competition at 8.2V – the highest we tested it at.

 In addition, it is programmable in a few ways that opens a whole more possibilities for using it.

-So, if you can afford it for your DLG – it is worth every cent paid.
+So, if you can afford it for your DLG, it is worth trying.

 Turnigy TGY D56MG [Digital]